valentinaantonov58885/notes/README.md

 Secondly, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
 It will also help to keep you organized and on track with your goals.
  ......

+# 2024-02-01
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write code that is easy to read, understand, and maintain.
+Always strive for clean, DRY (Don't Repeat Yourself) principles to minimize redundancy and enhance consistency.
+Remember, 'Premature optimization is the root of all evil' - so focus on writing clear, working code first, then optimize if necessary.
+Lastly, practice defensive programming by anticipating potential errors and handling exceptions gracefully, as it contributes significantly to creating robust software."

+In essence:
+1. Simplify and modularize your code.
+2. Follow DRY principles.
+3. Avoid premature optimization.
+4. Practice defensive programming.